Ouray Via Ferrata

 The Ouray Via Ferrata has two separate routes in the famed Uncompahgre Gorge, directly across from the Ouray Ice Park.
 The first is the Downstream Route, which travels north along an engaging and varied traverse above the river and along the cliffs of the gorge.
 The second is the Upstream Route, which travels south and offers a more traditional climbing experience.
 Mountain Trip is pleased to be the only Telluride-based guide service permitted to offer trips on both the Ouray Via Ferrata and the Telluride Via Ferrata.

-The Ouray Via Ferrata is open for the season!
-To make a reservation, please click below.
+The Ouray Via Ferrata is closed until May 2025!
+To make a reservation for summer 2025, please click below.

 Open Ouray Downstream Via Ferrata Trip - Register Private Ouray Downstream Via Ferrata Trip - Register Private Ouray Upstream Via Ferrata Trip - Register